J-Palomino/trifecta/ONE_BUTTON_GOOSE_INSTALL.md

 ### Where to Find Them

 **Method 1: Actions Menu**
-1. Click device in TreeTee
+1. Click device in DaisyChain
 2. Click **"Actions"** button at top
 3. Select **"Run Commands"**
 4. Choose from Goose scripts